votchallenge/website/contents/vot2018/participation.md

  * Make sure that you select the correct experiment stack (vot2018 for VOT2018 main challenge and votlt2018 for VOT-LT2018 subchallenge) for the corresponding challenge.
 The VOT-realtime subchallenge is automatically run as one of the experiments of the main VOT2018 challenge.
  * Follow [this tutorial](/howto/perfeval.html) to run the experiments and correctly pack the results.
- * After packing the results submit them via the submission page (opening soon).
+ * After packing the results submit them via the [submission page](http://submit.votchallenge.net).

 ### Participation requirements